mustafaakilli/master-thesis/README.md

         * On the main Menu -> File -> Open -> Select the pom.xml file and open as project.
         * It will take some time to index everything.
     * If you can't add Tomcat to Intellij IDEA, skip the next step (adding "Run Configuration").
-        * Install from Maven Menu and there will be WAR file generated.
+        * Click Install from Maven Menu and WAR file will be generated.
         * Use the same steps as given in the "User Guide" part of this document to run it.
     * Create a new "Run Configuration" in Intellij IDEA.
         * On the main menu, Run -> Edit Configurations.